Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Modern mental health and addiction treatment centers are shifting towards a more holistic and integrative approach to care.
 This approach recognizes that these issues often have multiple underlying causes, necessitating the treatment of the whole person, including their physical, emotional, and spiritual well-being.

 For individuals with substance use disorders, medication-assisted treatment is a highly effective approach.
-MAT combines medications with counseling and therapy to manage cravings and withdrawal symptoms, reducing relapse rates and improving overall quality of life.
+Most importantly MAT combines medications with counseling and therapy to manage cravings and withdrawal symptoms, reducing relapse rates and improving overall quality of life.

-Mental health and addiction support providers are increasingly offering culturally competent care, tailoring their services to the unique needs of diverse populations.
+Support providers are increasingly offering culturally competent care, tailoring their services to the unique needs of diverse populations.
 This approach acknowledges the impact of cultural and social factors on mental health and addiction experiences.

 To address mental health and addiction proactively, there is a growing emphasis on prevention and early intervention programs.
 Schools, workplaces, and communities invest in mental health education and resources to identify and support individuals at risk.